 - How you name your records

-- How often you have them sent to Campus Records Storage
+- How often you send them to Campus Records Storage; and

-- And most importantly in following the retention schedule
+- Most importantly in following the retention schedule.

-Please no binders or hanging file folders, use regular file folders instead.
+- Do not leave records in binders or hanging file folders, please use regular file folders for record’s storage instead.
 For unusual sized records, please contact Records Management for assistance.

-First of all, breathe.
-It isn’t as bad as you think.
+- First of all, breathe.
+It is not as bad as you think.
 Does your office have a naming system?
 An organization system?
+If not, start there and make sure the rest of your department/college is on board with the system to ensure consistency.
+(Psst.
+Records Management can help departments and colleges create naming and organization systems).

-If yes, then take a little bit of time (15 minutes – couple of hours) on your slowest day of the week, select a small section of records, and start sorting according to your office’s organization and naming system.
+- If your department/college has naming and organization system in place, then take a little bit of time (15 minutes – couple of hours) on your slowest day of the week, select a small section of records, and start sorting according to your office’s system.

-Still need help?
-Ready to pull your hair out?
-Contact Records Management and I will schedule some time to come to your office and assist you.
+- If you still need help and/or are ready to pull your hair out, contact Records Management and I will schedule time to come to your office and assist you with beginning the process.